percona/everest-doc/docs/administer/rbac.md

         - **Monitoring instances**: Read access to all the monitoring instances

-    ### Dev group role with read/update/create access to all the namespaces
+    ### Dev role with read/update/create access to all the namespaces

     Let's set up a dev group role with **read/update/create** access to **all** the namespaces:

     ```sh